VIS4ROB-lab/interday_crop_registration/README.md

 The `dataset` folder in this repo does not contain original images or associated depth images.
 Before starting to run certain tasks, you need to download the corresponding data.

- Run the script with the following command.
-The required packages is the same as that of [crop_lignment](../crop_alignment/README.md#installation).
+ Run the script with the following command.The required packages are the same as that of [crop_lignment](../crop_alignment/README.md#installation).
 ```
 python ./dataset/dataset_downloader.py <destination_folder> <dataset>
 ```